onamfc/mcp-github-integration/examples/README.md

 ## License

-These examples are part of the GitHub MCP API Client package and follow the same license.
+These examples are part of the GitHub MCP API Client package and follow the same MIT license.